sriganesh/hn-live/README.md

 ## Contributing

-Hey!
-I'm primarily a backend developer and built this project with the help of some amazing AI tools.
 If you find any bugs (especially with different screen sizes - I've only tested on my laptop and phone), please let me know in the issues!
 Would love to fix them and make this better for everyone.

+Also welcome suggestions on the UI/UX - while I built it for my personal browsing style, I'm sure there are ways to make it work better for everyone while keeping the minimal aesthetic.

 ## Credits